What to do when your wife is always sick?

 - Spread awareness.

-This checklist is based on a decade of our experience with countless symptoms, battling doctors, hospital visits, physical and emotional valleys.
+This checklist is based on a decade of our experience with countless symptoms, battling doctors, hospital visits, and physical and emotional valleys.

 How do you know if your wife has endometriosis?